Codecademy/docs/content/java/concepts/conditionals/conditionals.md

 ## Else If

 `else`-`if` statements can be chained together to check multiple conditions.
-Once a condition is true, a code block will be executed and the conditional statement will be exited.
+Once a condition is `true`, a code block will be executed and the conditional statement will be exited.

 There can be multiple `else`-`if` statements in a single conditional statement.